 Executive Director, Black River Innovation Campus (BRIC)

 Our initiative will bring young innovators to the community and enable local talent to pursue digital careers.
-The primary program will launch a pitch contest focused on promising startups that rely on gigabit or greater bandwidth, the unique infrastructure available in Springfield.
+The primary program will launch a pitch contest focused on promising startups that rely on gigabit or greater bandwidth, the unique infrastructure available in Springfield, VT.
 Winners will be awarded a stipend, an apartment, training and mentoring support for one to two years while working on their inventions at the Springfield facility.
 BRIC will build the cohort over three years beginning with 2-4 teams in Year 1 and grow it to 10-12 data intensive startups by Year 3.
 We anticipate a number of the launched startups will remain in Springfield, contribute to the innovation ecosystem, bring new residents to the town and hire from within the community.

 Align entrepreneurial activities with wider BRIC activities to attract companies, stakeholders and others to the Springfield ecosystem.